CINCINNATI SHAKESPEARE COMPANY 2016-2017 SEASON AUDITIONS

 You can sign-up for an audition slot via the following link: SCHEDULE AN AUDITION

-We ask that, if at all possible, you schedule your audition by Saturday, January 10th.
+We ask that, if at all possible, you schedule your audition by Monday, January 11th.
 If you sign-up for a slot, but later find you will be unable to attend, please remove your name from the list.
-This is a new system for us, so if there are any issues or questions, please contact Jeremy Dubin at email@example.com.
+If there are any issues or questions, please contact Jeremy Dubin at firstname.lastname@example.org

 AN EXCITING BONUS!

-Since you are being kind enough to share your work with us, we’d like to do the same and offer you a complimentary ticket to see WAITING FOR GODOT, which will be running during the time of the auditions.
+Since you are being kind enough to share your work with us, we’d like to do the same and offer you a complimentary ticket to see HENRY VI, which will be running during the time of the auditions.
 Once you’ve scheduled your audition, simply contact the box office (513-381-BARD).
 Mention your name and that you’re an auditioner, and we’ll be happy to set you up with a ticket to see the show.

 I’m interested in becoming a part of the Resident Ensemble.
 What’s the process?